 The NGS analysis will therefore allow the identification of these eleven variants as well as the identification of other less well characterized variants within exons 8, 10 and 21.
-The eleven PIK3CA variants investigated within the BYLieve (4) and SOLAR-1 (5) studies account for ~85% of the PIK3CA variants in breast cancer according to COSMIC (Catalogue of Somatic Mutations in Cancer) database (http://cancer.sanger.ac.uk/cosmic/), with an additional 4% of COSMIC variants being found in other regions of exons 8, 10 and 21.
-Any other PIK3CA variants in exons 8, 10 and 21, outside of the eleven clinically relevant variants, will be investigated and reported appropriately as described in the 'Interpreting a PIK3CA test result' below.
+The eleven PIK3CA variants investigated within the BYLieve (4) and SOLAR-1 (5) studies account for ~85% of the PIK3CA variants in breast cancer according to COSMIC (Catalogue of Somatic Mutations in Cancer) database (http://cancer.sanger.ac.uk/cosmic/), with an additional 4% of COSMIC variants in exons 8, 10 and 21, outside of the eleven clinically relevant variants, will be investigated and reported appropriately as described in the 'Interpreting a PIK3CA test result' below.